-The bin man’s eyes widened and his mouth opened.
+The bin man’s eyes grew wide and his mouth opened.
 But I told him, “Carry on.”
 He stared at me.
 “Just pick me up and take me to the truck.”
-Perhaps he sensed the urgency in my voice because he called to someone for help and clanged the dustbin lid back on top.
+Before his frown turned into a complete refusal, I added, “Or I’ll complain about you to the council.”
+He clanged the dustbin lid back on top and I heard him call to someone for help.
 My stomach twisted around itself; everything was dark again.

 The bin man was speaking to another man but the syllables echoed and merged unintelligibly inside the continuous aluminium wall.
-I knew I had put them in a difficult position but I needed to get away, even if it was awkward for them and degrading for me.
+I could only sense their disagreement; the decision could go either way.
+I knew I had put them in a difficult position but I needed to escape, even if it was awkward for them and degrading for me.”

 Quiet.
 No one spoke.
 My bum hurt.

 I put my hands down to shift my weight and crunched something crusty and my fingers sunk into goo.
 I stopped – she might have heard me rustling – and rested my head against the metal, trying to ease the pressure on my backside.
 But I wobbled.
 I was falling.
 Swinging.
 Rising.
 I heard metal scrape metal and a dull thud.
 The bin pendulumed as I slumped onto all fours.
 My toes went cold as dregs and waste juices pooled around my shoes.
 I listened, trying to picture the scene outside.
 The truck’s engine revved and my bin shook and shouted.
 The truck jostled forwards before stopping again outside my neighbour’s house.
 The subdued engine ticked over whilst rubbish bags slumped and steel crushed, until it revved again and the truck juddered forwards.
 We stopped at my neighbour’s neighbour.
 As well as being degrading, this was a slow getaway.
 But I was getting away.